-The Directors have reviewed a detailed forecast based on the funds expected to be raised and forecasted expenditure, including all required spend to meet licence requirements.
+The Directors have prepared a detailed forecast for the 12 months following the date of signing this report based on the funds expected to be raised and forecasted expenditure, including all required spend to meet licence requirements.
 This forecast has been stress tested by management in reaching their going concern conclusion.
-Having made due and careful enquiry, the Directors acknowledge that funds will need to be raised within the next 12 months to enable the Group to meets its obligations as they fall due, however, the Directors are confident that the required funds will successfully be raised through the equity market to funds its operations over the next 12 months.
+Having made due and careful enquiry, the Directors acknowledge that funds will need to be raised within the next 12 months to enable the Group to meets its obligations as they fall due, however, the Directors are confident that the required funds will successfully be raised through the equity market to fund its operations over the next 12 months.

 The Directors, therefore, have made an informed judgement, at the time of approving financial statements, that the Group is a going concern but they acknowledge that the dependence on raising further funds during the next 12 months represents a material uncertainty.
-The Auditors have made reference to going concern by way of a material uncertainty.
+The Auditors have made reference to this material uncertainty within their audit report.